-Plankton Soup Participatory Exhibition at the Tech Interactive
+Plankton Soup – the Tech Interactive

 Plankton Soup – Participatory installation at the Tech Interactive, San Jose, CA.